Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 The National Association for the Education of Young Children (NAEYC) is dedicated to improving the well-being of all young children, with particular focus on the quality of educational and developmental services for all children from birth through age eight (8).
 NAEYC is committed to becoming an increasingly high performing and inclusive organization.

 Founded in 1926, NAEYC is the world’s largest organization working on behalf of young children with nearly 90,000 members, a national network of over 300 local, state, and regional Affiliates, and a growing global alliance of like-minded organizations.
+Membership is open to all individuals who share a desire to serve and act on behalf of the needs and rights of all young children.

 NAEYC Accreditation means that the program meets NAEYC’s 10 standards of excellence in early childhood education.
-Programs that meet these standards provide a safe and healthy environment for children, have teachers who are well-trained, have access to excellent teaching materials, and work with curriculum that is appropriately challenging and developmentally sound.
+Programs that meet these standards provide a safe and healthy environment for children, have teachers who are well-trained, have access to excellent teaching materials, and work with a curriculum that is appropriately challenging and developmentally sound.
 These programs are continuously improving themselves to provide the best possible educational opportunities for children.

-The GRCC Early Childhood Learning Laboratory’s accreditation is valid through October 2021.For more information on the accreditation process and criteria, please talk to the director or visit www.naeyc.org.
+The GRCC Early Childhood Learning Laboratory’s accreditation is valid through October 2026.
+For more information on the accreditation process and criteria, please talk to the director or visit www.naeyc.org.

-State of Michigan Early Childhood Standards of Quality The Michigan Early Childhood Standards of Quality define early childhood settings of the highest quality.
-To learn more or to view the standards, visit www.michigan.gov/gsrp.
+The Michigan Early Childhood Standards of Quality define early childhood settings of the highest quality.
+To learn more or to view the standards, visit MDE - Early Childhood Standards of Quality (michigan.gov)

-Great Start to Quality Initiative GRCC Early Childhood Learning Laboratory is proud to be a 4 STAR Program through the Great Start to Quality.
+GRCC Early Childhood Learning Laboratory is proud to be a 4 STAR Program through the Great Start to Quality.
 To learn more visit www.greatstartconnect.org.

 Libraries